AFI's 10 Top 10: Courtroom drama

 AFI defines "courtroom drama" as a genre of film in which a system of justice plays a critical role in the film's narrative.

 Epic

 AFI defines "epic" as a genre of large-scale films set in a cinematic interpretation of the past.

 Fantasy

 AFI defines "fantasy" as a genre in which live-action characters inhabit imagined settings and/or experience situations that transcend the rules of the natural world.

 Gangster

 AFI defines the "gangster film" as a genre that centers on organized crime or maverick criminals in a modern setting.

 Mystery

 AFI defines "mystery" as a genre that revolves around the solution of a crime.
+Four of the films were directed by Alfred Hitchcock.

 Romantic comedy

 AFI defines "romantic comedy" as a genre in which the development of a romance leads to comic situations.

 Science fiction

 AFI defines "science fiction" as a genre that marries a scientific or technological premise with imaginative speculation.

 Sports

 AFI defines "sports" as a genre of films with protagonists who play athletics or other games of competition.